pcelicourt/agufm2025/README.md

 ![CodeSpace Terminal](https://github.com/pcelicourt/aguassets/raw/main/images/codespacesetup.png)

 ## 5. Creation of a Django WebGIS Application
+In the Codespace terminal, run the following commands.

 ### 5.1.
-Verify Python and Django in the Codespace terminal
+Verify Python and Django versions in the Codespace terminal

-In the Codespace terminal, run the following commands:

 ```bash
 source .venv/bin/activate